Own20/Train_Ticket_Management_System/README.md

-# HaloKereta – Train E-Ticketing Database System
+# Train E-Ticketing Database System

 ## Brief Description
-HaloKereta is a relational database system designed to support an MRT (Mass Rapid Transit) e-ticketing platform.
+This is a relational database system designed to support an MRT (Mass Rapid Transit) e-ticketing platform.
 The system enables efficient ticket booking, passenger management, route pricing, and transaction processing in a scalable and structured way.<br>

 This project was developed as part of a Database Technology course, with a focus on solving real-world transportation challenges—specifically replacing inefficient manual ticketing processes with a fully digital, data-driven solution.<br>

 The system emphasizes:
 - High-volume transaction handling
 - Data consistency and integrity